galaxyproject/galaxy-hub/src/news/2021-03-galaxy-update/index.md

 There next roundtable meetup will be:

-**[March 18: Bringing GPU support to Galaxy](/src/events/2021-03-18-dev-roundtable/index.md)**, Jashwant Raj, Gulsum Gudukbay will discuss the integration of GPU Resources in Galaxy for accelerating tool executions.
+**[March 18: Bringing GPU support to Galaxy](/src/events/2021-03-18-dev-roundtable/index.md)**, Jashwant Raj and Gulsum Gudukbay will discuss the integration of GPU Resources in Galaxy for accelerating tool executions.

 </div>